-- 10.1 In each semester, except the Summer Term, full-time students must register for courses summing to a total of at least 12 credit units, and for not more than 18 credit units; and part-time students must register for courses summing to a total of no more than 11 credit units. - 10.2 In the Summer Term, students may register for courses but the total load must not exceed seven credit units. - 10.3 Except where special arrangements are made, students seeking an exception to AR10.1 or AR10.2 should apply in writing for approval by the Head of the home academic unit.
+- 10.1 In each semester, full-time students must register for courses summing to a total of at least 12 credit units, and for not more than 18 credit units; and part-time students must register for courses summing to a total of no more than 11 credit units. - 10.2 In the Summer Term, students may register for courses but the total load must not exceed seven credit units. - 10.3 Except where special arrangements are made, students seeking an exception from the credit load limit stated in AR10.1 or AR10.2 should apply in writing for approval by the Head of the home academic unit.